meeb/whoisit/README.md

 load a Python dictionary instead of JSON and you can perform serialisation yourself however you need in your application.

-**Important**: when using the overrides you may recieve non-standard data, data that is not in the same format as officially listed IANA data and you may not recieve a copy of any required terms of service or terms of use.
+**Important**: when using the overrides you may receive non-standard data, data that is not in the same format as officially listed IANA data and you may not receive a copy of any required terms of service or terms of use.
 You will have to manually verify data returned by overridden endpoints.